oogles/django-project-base/README.rst

 django-project-base
 ===================

-Sample config/setup files for a generic Django project.
+Sample config/setup files for a generic Django development project.
 Most of these files can be dropped into new projects as-is, though some do require per-project configuration.
 See the description of each included file below for more info.

 Not all of these files will be relevant to all projects.
-E.g. when developing a full Django project (as opposed to a distributable Django app), the ``setup.py`` and associated files will most likely not be necessary.
+E.g. when developing a full Django project (as opposed to a distributable Django app), the ``setup.py`` and associated files will most likely not be necessary, nor will ``test_settings.py`` and ``manage.py``.

 .gitignore